Estimating a common covariance matrix for network meta-analysis of gene expression datasets in diffuse large B-cell lymphoma: Introduction

-The remainder of this paper is structured as follows.
 In Section \ref{sec:RCMmodel}, we propose the model for a common covariance matrix across multiple studies, derive estimators thereof, and propose an inter-study homogeneity measure to aid in assessing the variation between studies.
-Next, we apply the model in Section \ref{sec:DLBCL} to $2{,}046$ DLBCL samples across 11 datasets.
-We then assess the proposed model estimators via synthetic data in Section \ref{sec:estimationassessment} before concluding the manuscript in Section \ref{sec:conclusion}.
+We conduct an extensive simulation study in Section \ref{sec:estimationassessment} comparing the proposed estimator and simple pooling of covariance matrices.
+We then apply the model in Section \ref{sec:DLBCL} to $2{,}046$ DLBCL samples across 11 datasets before concluding the manuscript in Section \ref{sec:conclusion}.

-Although this work was motivated by gene-gene interaction networks in DLBCL, where the covariance matrix is assumed to contain all information about the conditional dependencies of the genes, the methods are general and not limited to such genomic data.